Rehearsal Venue / Times

 Colum J O'Shea

-Newark & Sherwood Concert Band comprises 50+ musicians.
-Anyone wishing to come along should just check the calendar on our website and give us a call.
+Newark & Sherwood Concert Band comprises 50+ musicians G5+.
+Anyone wishing to come along please email us at firstname.lastname@example.org for more information.

 Northampton Baroque Players